tarang1998/KnowledgeBase/Algorithms/Sorting/QuickSort/QuickSort.md

 # Quick Sort

-- Quicksort is a sorting algorithm based on the divide and conquer approach where an array is divided into subarrays by selecting a pivot element (element selected from the array).
+- Like Merge Sort Quicksort is a sorting algorithm based on the divide and conquer approach where an array is divided into subarrays by selecting a pivot element (element selected from the array).

 - While dividing the array, the pivot element should be positioned in such a way that elements less than pivot are kept on the left side and elements greater than pivot are on the right side of the pivot.